 Overview

-Throughout the Chemistry BSc course from Radboud University you learn to study the world at the molecular level using both theory and practice.
-You will study processes in detail, down to the molecular or even atomic level - to understand molecules and materials, or to create new applications by changing them.
+As a Chemistry student you study processes in detail, down to the molecular or even atomic level.
+To understand molecules or materials, or to create new applications by changing them.

 Get more details